 Because you see, those users failed to realise the value of your app.

 We always like to take a deep breath when we think of it.
-After all, it’s one hell of a scary thought.
+It’s one hell of a scary thought.

-But at the same time, it highlights the most important task you have to accomplish with anyone signing up to your product for the first time:
+But at the same time, it highlights the most important task you must accomplish with anyone signing up to your product for the first time:

 Getting them to continue using it beyond that first login.

-And, in a nutshell, that’s also the goal of customer onboarding.
+And, briefly, that’s also the goal of customer onboarding.

 “User Onboarding is the process of increasing the likelihood that new users become successful when adopting your product.”